gvwilson/sdxpy/src/interp/index.md

 Similarly,
 the [%g compiler "compilers" %] and [%g interpreter "interpreters" %] that make programs run are just programs themselves.
-Instead of changing the characters in a [%i "block (of memory)" %]block[%/i%] of memory like text editors, or calculating sums and averages like spreadsheets, compilers turn text into instructions for interpreters or hardware to run.
+Instead of changing the characters in a [%i "block (of memory)" %]block of memory[%/i%] like text editors, or calculating sums and averages like spreadsheets, compilers turn text into instructions for interpreters or hardware to run.

 Most real programming languages have two parts: a [%i "parser" %][%/i%] that translates the source code into a data structure in memory, and a [%g runtime "runtime" %] that executes the instructions in that data structure.
 [%x parse %] explored parsing;
 this chapter will build a runtime for a very simple interpreter, while [%x vm %] will look at compiling code for more efficient execution.